Keksuccino/docs_fancymenu/localization.md

 Keep in mind that the placeholder will always localize the text content to the current game language.

-# 2. How to Localize Non-Text Elements
+# 2. Non-Text Content (Images, etc.)

-*Ha!
-Bold of you to assume you can only localize boring text elements!*

 FancyMenu also allows you to localize images and basically every element you want.

-To do this, you will need to use **visibility requirements**.
+To do this, you will need to use **loading requirements**.
-The **Is Game Language** requirement, to be more specific.
+The **Is Game Language** requirement to be more specific.

-Every element in your layout has its own visibility requirements.
+You can set loading requirements to every element in a layout or even layouts itself.

-To access the visibility requirements of an element, **right-click** the element and click on **Visibility Requirements**.
+To set loading requirements to an **element**, right-click it and click on **Loading Requirements**.

-Now use the arrow buttons to switch to the **Is Game Language** requirement.
+To set loading requirements to **whole layouts**, right-click the layout editor background and click on **Loading Requirements [Layout-Wide]**.

 ![](https://user-images.githubusercontent.com/35544624/134397174-b086ef00-b526-4c7c-9c5d-674c15cad5db.png)